Ezio1212/taskx/README.md

     // - After both taskA and taskB complete, taskC executes immediately, taskC fails
     // - TaskE will not be executed because it depends on failed taskC
-    // - After taskB completes, taskD executes immediately (not affected by the error in the other branch) }
+    // - After taskB completes, taskD executes immediately (not affected by the error in the other branch)
+    // - After taskD completes, taskF executes immediately (not affected by the error in the other branch) }

 // Run both demos